Multi-agent race

 terminal

-agent-relay watch --session <claude-session-id>
+agent-relay watch <claude-session-id>

 terminal

-agent-relay watch --session <codex-session-id>
+agent-relay watch <codex-session-id>

 Both watchers stream the live event log from disk.